 Precision epilators, like Braun Facespa Pro Facial Epilator, are handy devices that offer the same long-term results as threading and waxing.
 However, unlike threading (and, in some cases, waxing), you're in complete control of the finish and can get the job done in the privacy of your own home.

 Treat Skin Post-Removal

 When peach fuzz has been, er, de-fuzzed, Thomas recommends using soothing, natural products, such as aloe vera to cool the skin and tone down the redness.
 If you can't face a makeup-free dash from the salon to the bathroom with a red halo on your chin and lip, try Oxygenetix Oxygenating Foundation ($66), Thomas's go-to.
 It's available in formulas that suit yellow and blue undertones, and it's infused with aloe and meant to encourage cell repair.
-If your chosen method is wax, hair removal cream, or cream bleach, avoid sun exposure for three to seven days to reduce the risk of pigmentation.
+If your chosen method is wax, hair removal cream, or cream bleach, avoid sun exposure for three to seven days and, as always, use an SPF to try to avoid reduce the risk of pigmentation.

 Gold MH, Foster A, Biron JA.
 Low-energy intense pulsed light for hair removal at home.
 J Clin Aesthet Dermatol.
 2010;3(2):48-53.